 Project Access offers a month-long program that teaches college-bound students how to advocate for themselves to get the much needed time, tutoring and additional services they need.

 According to a recent report on USA Today

 , the number of programs like Project Access has increased tenfold in recent years, as more students with learning disabilities decide to pursue higher education.
 Debra Hart, the director of education and transition for the Institute for Community Inclusion at the University of Massachusetts-Boston, told USA Today that the number of programs has grown from just 22 in 2001 to more than 250 today.

-This Vermont institution was specifically created to help student with learning disabilities get the degree they need to move into the career of their choice, according to a report at the Chronicle of Higher Education
+This Vermont institution was specifically created to help students with learning disabilities get the degree they need to move into the career of their choice, according to a report at the Chronicle of Higher Education

-, technology, engineering and mathematics
+, technology, engineering, and mathematics

 .
 The college received three federal grants over the last two years to help finance the STEM project.